twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 paver setup_data
 {% endhighlight %}

-For a full list of useful Paver commands for GeoNode, check out [http://geonode.readthedocs.org/en/latest/tutorials/devel/envsetup/paver.html]().
-Refresh your GeoNode page to see the new data layers.
-You’ll know if the linkage to Geoserver is working properly if you can see the thumbnail images for each layer.

 Now we're ready to hack some GeoNode code.
-One important note, the _start_django_ paver command by default runs the dev server as a _background process_, sending debug output to the terminal while still allowing you to continue to run commands.
-However, if you want to do debugging with Python’s PDB, you will need to run the dev server in the foreground so that it can capture debug commands from you.
-To do this you can skip the paver command and just use the Django runserver command directly:
+One important note, the _start_django_ paver command by default runs the dev server as a background process, sending debug output to the terminal while still allowing you to continue to run commands.
+However, if you want to do debugging with Python’s PDB, you will need to run the dev server in the foreground so that the debugger can capture debug commands from you.
+Otherwise you will get an error with the debugger reaches a breakpoint.
+To workaround this you can skip the paver command and just use the more direct Django runserver command directly:

 {% highlight bash %}
 paver stop_django
 python manage.py runserver 0.0.0.0:8000
+Ctrl-C to quit the server.
 {% endhighlight %}

+For a full list of useful Paver commands for GeoNode, check out [http://geonode.readthedocs.org/en/latest/tutorials/devel/envsetup/paver.html]().
+Refresh your GeoNode page to see the new data layers.
+You’ll know if the linkage to Geoserver is working properly if you can see the thumbnail images for each layer.

 GeoNode should work just fine now.
 Press Ctrl-C to quit the dev server when you're done.
 If you need another terminal to do other things on the server, just open another terminal and vagrant ssh in

-# Setup Tomcat

-{% highlight bash %}
-sudo service tomcat7 stop
-sudo cp /vagrant/geonode/downloaded/geoserver.war /var/lib/tomcat7/webapps/
-sudo /etc/init.d/tomcat7 start
-{% endhighlight %}
+# Setting Up For Production

+I also went ahead and setup serving of GeoNode using Apache.
+I don't use this for active development but if Apache is your production web server of choice, then it's useful to use it as a final check before pushing your code to staging or production.

 ## Setup Apache